trappiz/vault-raft-backup/README.md

 Now edit the deployment.yaml to point to your internal repo and update the configmap from above.

-Creds to https://github.com/Lucretius for making this binary :)
+Creds to https://github.com/Lucretius for making the binary being used :)